 - Dimensions: 370 × 350 × 690mm

 - Warranty: 1 year

-By far the cheapest portable air conditioner on the market, the Shinco 7,000 BTU (2050W) is surprisingly powerful for its sub-$300 price tag.
+One of the cheapest portable air conditioners on the market, the Shinco 7,000 BTU (2050W) is surprisingly powerful for its sub-$300 price tag.
 And, even though it’s super cheap, at 57dB, it’s by no means the noisiest portable AC we tried.
 It also happens to be the lightest one on our list at just 21kg, which is less than half the weight of the heaviest.

 Like most of our picks, it has three modes: Air conditioner, fan and dehumidifier.
 However, with a dehumidifying capacity of just 0.7L per hour, we wouldn’t recommend buying it for that feature alone.
 It also includes a window kit (admittedly a pretty standard inclusion with portable air cons), remote and timer function.

 Need a bit of extra power?
 You can upgrade to the 2.65kW model for an extra $50 or the 3.5kW model for an extra $100, still coming in safely at the lower end of the portable air con pricing spectrum.